tobjaw/taskfile-parts/README.md

 ## Performance Considerations

 - The module uses Import From Derivation (IFD), which means the Taskfile is converted to JSON during evaluation
-- This is typically very fast (milliseconds) with the `yj` converter
+- This is very fast (< 1 second for building `yj` and converting YAML)
-- The conversion is cached based on the content hash of your Taskfile
+- The conversion is cached based on the content hash of your Taskfile, making subsequent evaluations instant
+- The YAML parser is built once for x86_64-darwin, which works across all platforms:
+  - Apple Silicon Macs: runs via Rosetta 2
+  - Intel Macs: runs natively
+  - Linux systems: can substitute from binary cache or use remote builders
+- This design allows evaluating multi-system flakes without needing remote builders

 ## Limitations